 Magomedov & others v.
-Transneft & others (2024) - Acting for claimants seeking temporary AASI relief against a defendant state-owned entity (Transneft) which commenced ASI proceedings in Moscow whilst also challenging the English Court's jurisdiction.
-Foxton J granted temporary negative and mandatory AASI relief on a without notice basis in February 2024 in order to prevent vexation and oppression pending the determination of the jurisdiction challenge in the English Court.
-A substantive return date will take place after Easter.
+PJSC Transneft & others [2024] 4 WLR 48 - Acted for claimants seeking temporary AASI and subsequently AEI relief against a defendant state-owned entity (Transneft) which commenced ASI proceedings in Moscow pursuant to Art.248.1 APC whilst also challenging the English Court's jurisdiction.
+Foxton J granted temporary or so-called 'interim interim' AASI relief on a without notice basis in February 2024 pending the determination of the jurisdiction challenge in the English Court.
+Bright J heard the substantive return date in May 2024, upholding such interim relief and granting AEI relief in respect of judgments obtained in Moscow in the meantime.
+This judgment contains a review of authorities relating to noncontractual AASI relief and whether 'natural forum' need be shown.
 Instructed by Seladore Legal.

-Tanzanian Dispute / Zanzibari Proceedings (2024) - Acting for the defendant in ASI proceedings commenced in February 2024 by a contractual counterparty to infrastructure joint ventures in Tanzania.
+Infrastructure Dispute / Zanzibari Proceedings (Anonymous) (2024) - Acted for the defendant in ASI proceedings commenced in February 2024 by a contractual counterparty to infrastructure joint ventures in Tanzania.
 Interim negative ASI relief granted by Andrew Baker J in February 2024.
 Substantive return date to be fixed.
 Issues concerning non-contracting parties and whether appropriate to have proceeded without notice.
 Instructed by Allen & Overy.